-The lock-in period in Mutual funds means the investor cannot redeem their units before completing a predetermined period from the date of investment.
-The two types of Mutual funds are open-ended and close-ended.
-Close-ended Mutual funds always have a lock-in period, whereas ELSS and solution-oriented funds may or may not have a lock-in period.
-The lock-in period is applicable to both lump sum and SIP investments.
-The lock-in period is essential for both investors as well as the Mutual fund.
-To reap the benefits of investing in Mutual funds, you should hold it for a long period of time.
-Hence, by sticking to the lock-in period you benefit from capital appreciation.
-In ELSS funds, you also get tax benefits.
+The lock-in period in Mutual Funds means the investor cannot redeem their units before completing a predetermined period (also called the lock-in period) from the date of investment.
+The lock-in period applies to both lumpsum and SIP investments.

+A lock-in period is essential for both investors as well as the Mutual Fund houses.
+To reap the benefits of investing in Mutual funds, you should hold it for a long period.
+Hence, by sticking to the lock-in period, you typically benefit from capital appreciation.